Between Markov and restriction. Two more monads on categories for relations: Looking at Kleisli categories

-\begin{proposition} Let $\mC$ be a GSM category.
-Then it is a Markov category if and only if it is a weakly Markov and unital domain category. \end{proposition} \begin{proof} By \Cref{rem: markov are weaklymarkov}, every Markov category is weakly Markov, and by \Cref{lemma:PR_subcategories} every Markov category is a domain category.
-Viceversa, if $\mC$ is a weakly Markov and domain category, then the commutative monoid $\langle \mC(Y,I), \nabla_Y \comp ( - \otimes -)\comp \rho^{-1}_I, !_Y \rangle$ is an idempotent (because of the unital domain preservation, see~\Cref{semihom} and the discussion therein) group for every object $Y$.
+\begin{theorem} Let $\mC$ be a GSM category.
+Then $\mC$ is a Markov category if and only if it is a mass category and a weakly Markov category. \end{theorem} \begin{proof} By Remark~\ref{rem: markov are weaklymarkov}, every Markov category is weakly Markov, and by Lemma~\ref{lemma:PR_subcategories} every Markov category is a mass category.
+Vice versa, if $\mC$ is a mass category and a weakly Markov category, then by Definition~\ref{defweaklymarkov} and by Lemma~\ref{idempmon} the commutative monoid $\langle \mC(Y,I), \nabla_Y \comp ( - \otimes -)\comp \rho^{-1}_I, !_Y \rangle$ is an idempotent group for every object $Y$.
 Thus $\mC(Y,I)$ is a trivial group, i.e. a singleton, for every object $Y$, and hence $I$ is the terminal object of $\mC$. \end{proof}